-I recently bought a new iMac, and it came with a “Magic Mouse 2,” which is like the original Magic Mouse, but this one has a built-in battery.
-(It would have been nice if the documentation mentioned that, but that’s another story.)
-Once I figured out that you could charge it, I quickly wondered, “How long do you need to charge the Magic Mouse 2?”
+I recently bought a new iMac, and it came with a “Magic Mouse 2,” which is like the original Apple Magic Mouse, but this one has a built-in battery.
+Once I figured out that it has a battery and you can charge it, I quickly wondered, “How long do you need to charge the Magic Mouse 2?”

 The short answer is that Apple doesn’t seem to publish this information anywhere.
 They have this article, Recharge the built-in battery in your Apple accessory, but it only has very basic information.